-When Iqbal was studying philosophy, Kant had a very potent influence in the fields of Epistemology and Metaphysics.
+When Igbal was studying philosophy, Kant had a very potent influence in the fields of Epistemology and Metaphysics.
 He, in fact, laid down the fundamentals of knowledge on which modern Epistemology got its footings.
-Iqbal in the very beginning of his first lecture endorsed the Kantian model of human knowledge thus: '... knowledge is sense-perception elaborated by understanding'2.
-And again in the same lecture he brings out the conceptual nature of human knowledge thus: '... the character of man's knowledge is conceptual, and it is with the weapon of this conceptual knowledge that man approaches the observable aspects of Reality'3.
-Thus, knowledge, in so far as it deals with 'Phenomena' (as stressed by Kant), is conceptual, i.e. involves concepts, and in the words of the Quran the superiority of man to other beings, including angels, lies in his capability to use concepts.
-Again, what is really important in Iqbal is that according to him the model of all human knowledge, including the highest form of mystical or religious knowledge, is basically the same as the empirical knowledge5.
-This led him to reject the doctrine of patent 'Pantheism' to which the final goal of human experience is 'fana', the abnegation of ones ow. 'individuality' and 'personality' in the Individual and Person of the highest Being; Iqbal affirms 'baqa' as the final end of all human life and religion, as we have said before.
+Iabal in the very beginning of his first lecture1 endorsed the Kantian model of human knowledge thus: '... knowledge is sense-perception elaborated by understanding12.
+And again in the same lecture he brings out the conceptual nature of human knowledge thus: '... the character of man's knowledge is conceptual, and it is with the weapon of this man approaches knowledge that conceptual Reality,3, aspects of Thus. observable knowledge, in so far as it deals with 'Phenomena' (as stressed by Kant), is conceptual, i.e. involves concepts, and in the words of the Quran the superiority of man to other beings, including angels, lies in his capability to use concepts4.
+Again, what is really important in Igbal is that according to him the model of all human knowledge, including the highest form of mystical or religious knowledge, is basically the same as the empirical knowledge5.
+This led him to reject the doctrine of patent 'Pantheism' to which the final goal of human experience is 'fana', the abnegation of ones own 'individuality' and 'personality' in the Individual and Person of the highest Being; Iqbal affirms 'baqa' as the final end of all human life and religion, as we have said before.
 In his model of knowledge, as that of Kant, the situation demands a necessary trio of elements, namely, (i) the subject, (ii) object, and (iii)